Mandrusian/qx/README.md

 # Qi Xing Forums

-A modern forum application built with Flask and JavaScript.
+A modern forum (web) application built with Flask and JavaScript.

 ## Features